sudlab/pipeline_motif_analysis/README.md

 # pipeline_motif_analysis

-This pipeline is meant to be ran after the pipeline pipeline_slamdunk_umis.
+This pipeline can be run after the pipeline pipeline_slamdunk_umis but it is not necessary.
 First, the Rscripts for the LASSO regression have to be ran on their own.
 When bed files have been generated in appropriate directories, the pipeline_motif_analysis can be run.

+Afterwadrs, different python scripts exist out of the pipeline to get list of wanted linkers to build libraries.
+They are meant to be used in this order:
+RE_recombined_sites.py (optional, need specific environment) -> selectLinkers.py ->
+createSequencesToOrder.py.

+A report of the pipeline can be built using build_report after finishing the full pipeline.

 ## The pipeline performs the following:
    * Run STREME on highly stable and lowly stable sequences